Highlights

-In software development, YAML and JSON are often used for configuring applications, setting up infrastructure, and interacting with web application interfaces (Web APIs).
-While both can be used interchangeably in some cases, they are very different.
-This article discusses the features they bring to the table and their key differences.
+In modern software development, YAML and JSON are often used for configuring applications, setting up infrastructure, and interacting with web application interfaces (Web APIs).
+While both can be used interchangeably in some specific cases, they are very different tools designed for different purposes.

 What is JSON?